-The compensation committee makes a recommendation to the Board of Directors regarding compensation policy and regarding conditions applying to the Group CEO.
-The committee also establishes limits with regard to variable compensation, and approves compensation arrangements for all business areas and subsidiaries that have compensation schemes.
-The committee can also be used as an advisory body to the Group CEO in the determination of conditions for the group management.
+The compensation committee makes a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
+The committee also establishes limits with regard to variable compensation, and approves compensation arrangements for all business areas and subsidiaries.
+The committee can also be used as an advisory body to the group CEO in the determination of conditions for the group management.

 The committee meets when convened by the chair, but at least once yearly and otherwise as and when required.
-At least two members are required to attend.
+The attendance of at least two members is required.

-The Board of Directors has established the compensation committee's mandate.
+The board of directors has established the compensation committee's mandate.

-Risk management and internal control
+Point 10: Risk management and internal control

 Sound risk and capital management are central to SpareBank 1 SMN long-term value creation.
-Internal control shall help to ensure efficient operation and proper management of risks of significance for attaining the Group's business goals.
+Internal control aims to ensure efficient operation and proper management of risks of significance for the attainment of business goals.

-The Group's report on capital requirements and risk management, the Pillar 3 Report, contains a description of risk management, capital allocation and capital calculation.
+The group's report on capital requirements and risk management, the Pillar 3 Report, contains a description of risk management, capital management and capital calculation.
 This report is available at smn.no.

 SpareBank 1 SMN aims to maintain a moderate risk profile and to apply risk monitoring of such high quality that no single event will seriously impair the bank's financial position.
-The Bank's risk profile is quantified through targets for rating, risk-adjusted return, expected loss, necessary economic capital and regulatory capital adequacy.
+The bank's risk profile is quantified through targets for rating, risk-adjusted return, expected loss, necessary economic capital and regulatory capital adequacy.

-The Board of Directors reviews the Group's development in the main risk areas on a quarterly basis and reviews the internal control system on an annual basis.
-The Board of Directors of SpareBank 1 SMN has the main responsibility for setting limits to and monitoring the Group's risk exposure.
-The Bank's risks are measured and reported in accordance with the principles and policy adopted by the Board of Directors.
-Risk management at SpareBank 1 SMN underpins the Group's strategic development and goal achievement.
-Risk management is designed to assure financial stability and sound asset management.

-Management at the various companies in the Group is responsible for risk management and internal control in the respective companies, and this is intended to ensure:
+The board of directors reviews the group's development in the main risk areas on a quarterly basis and reviews the internal control system on an annual basis.
+The board of directors of SpareBank 1 SMN has the main responsibility for setting limits to and monitoring the group's risk exposure.
+The bank's risks are measured and reported in accordance with the principles and policy adopted by the board of directors.
+Risk management at SpareBank 1 SMN underpins the group's strategic development and goal attainment.
+Managements at the various companies in the group are responsible for risk management and internal control, and this is intended to ensure:

-- targeted, safe, high-quality and cost-effective operations - reliable and timely reporting - observance of applicable laws and regulations as well as internal procedures and policies
+- targeted, safe, high-quality and cost-effective operations - reliable and timely reporting - compliance with applicable laws and regulations as well as internal procedures and policies

 Risk management is an integral part of the management's decision processes, and a central element in regard to organisation, procedures and systems.
-A separate risk management function has been established at SpareBank 1 SMN.
+A risk management department has been established at SpareBank 1 SMN.

-The risk management division is organised independently of the business units and reports directly to the group CEO.
-The division is responsible for the Group's risk models and for further developing effective risk management systems.
-The division is responsible for independent risk assessment, risk reporting and overall risk monitoring in the Group and reports periodically to the Group CEO and the Board of Directors on developments in the risk picture.
+The risk management department is organised independently of the business units and reports directly to the group CEO.
+The department is responsible for the group's risk models and for further developing effective risk management systems.
+The department is responsible for independent risk assessment, risk reporting and overall risk monitoring in the group and reports periodically to the group CEO and the board of directors.

-The Bank's most important profit objective is to achieve a competitive return on equity.
-This is done through increased focus on risk-adjusted return, and risk pricing is therefore key to achieving the bank's goal of a satisfactory return on equity.
-The Group's principles and framework for internal control and risk management are enshrined in a risk management policy.
-This policy is the Group's internal framework for sound management and control, and sets out guidelines for the Group's overall approach to risk management and is designed to ensure that the Group has an effective and appropriate process to that end.
+The bank's most important profit objective is to achieve a competitive return on equity.
+This is done through increased focus on risk-adjusted return.
+Principles and framework for internal control and risk management are enshrined in a risk management policy.
+This policy sets out guidelines for the group's overall approach to risk management and is designed to ensure that the group has an effective and appropriate process to that end.